contentful/slash-developers/docs/concepts/images.md

 page: :docsImages
 ---

 Images are a powerful way of explaining concepts, attracting a readers attention and creating an impact.
-Contentful has a seperate [Images API](/developers/docs/references/images-api/) that helps you add and retrieve image files in Spaces, but also offers manipulation features to make images look how you want.
+Contentful has a seperate [Images API](/developers/docs/references/images-api/) that helps you add and retrieve image files in spaces, but also offers manipulation features to make images look how you want.

-To best understand how to manipulate images we recommend you create a Space filled with content from the 'Photo Gallery' example space.
+To best understand how to manipulate images we recommend you create a space filled with content from the 'Photo Gallery' example space.

 ![Create Space](create-image-space.png)

-If you switch to the _Media_ tab you will see the images in the space, note that most of them are quite large, requesting and loading each of these into your app will be a significant network and memory hit, ideally you want to request images at the size you need them.
+If you switch to the _Media_ tab you will see the images in the space, note that most of them are large, requesting and loading each of these into your app will be a significant network and memory hit, ideally you want to request images at the size you need them.

-Typically images are retrieved from [the context of one or more entries](/developers/docs/references/content-delivery-api/#/reference/links), or by [assets directly](/developers/docs/references/content-delivery-api/#/reference/assets).
+Typically you retrieve images from [the context of one or more entries](/developers/docs/references/content-delivery-api/#/reference/links), or by [assets directly](/developers/docs/references/content-delivery-api/#/reference/assets).
 To make it clearer we will use a small JavaScript application to show Contentful's image features and how image assets relate to content entries.

 ![The Image content type selected and the entries it contains](image-content-type.png)

 ## Retrieve assets and image url

-Read [how to setup and authenticate a JavaScript app](/developers/docs/javascript/tutorials/using-js-cda-sdk/), and then fetch the assets from the space, constructing a url for the image file.
+Read [how to setup and authenticate a JavaScript app](/developers/docs/javascript/tutorials/using-js-cda-sdk/), and then fetch the assets from the space, constructing a URL for the image file.

 ~~~javascript
 client.getAssets()